redox-os/website/content/news/this-month-240731.md

 Redox is becoming faster than Linux in some workloads (with all exploit mitigations disabled), more exciting optimizations are coming.

-## POSIX Signals
+## NLnet Redox Signals project

-4lDO2 started to move the POSIX signals implementation from the kernel to userspace.
+The funding for the [Redox OS Unix-style Signals](https://nlnet.nl/project/RedoxOS-Signals/) project has been finalized!
+As part of the [NGI Zero Core Fund](https://nlnet.nl/core), NLnet will be donating 26,500 EUR, covering implementation of POSIX-style signals and process lifecycle management in userspace.

+4lDO2 has moved the bulk of the signal handling code into our libc alternative, `relibc`.
+He has also implemented a large chunk of process lifecycle management, so Redox now handles the Session/Process Group/Process/Thread hierarchy more correctly.
+One area that has shown lots of improvement is the handling of thread and process exit.
+Some programs that were hanging on exit are now exiting cleanly;
+this is most notable for build tools, including Cargo.

-You can read his post about the work on [this](https://www.redox-os.org/news/kernel-11/) link.
+You can read about some of this work in his recent news post, [Towards userspaceification of POSIX - part I](https://www.redox-os.org/news/kernel-11/).

-## Process Lifecycle

-4lDO2 should explain this.

 ## Web Servers

-We successfully compiled and executed the first web server on Redox!
+Redox now has a working web server!

-[Simple HTTP Server](https://github.com/TheWaWaR/simple-http-server) is an advanced HTTP web server written in Rust, the contributor lgh-127001 successfully served a website.
+[Simple HTTP Server](https://github.com/TheWaWaR/simple-http-server) is an advanced HTTP web server written in Rust.
+Contributor lgh-127001 has gotten the server to work and has successfully served a website.

 He is also improving the Apache HTTP Server port.

 ## Self-Hosting Update

-We finally successfully built Rust, C and C++ Hello World programs!
+We finally successfully built Hello World programs in Rust, C and C++!

 4lDO2 also fixed Cargo and built a Hello World program from it.